jsalignon/cactus/docs/1_Intro/tutorial.md

 	--split__threshold_values [ 200, 1000 ]
 ```

-Since previous analyses are cached, this will only run the analysis steps that were not made before, which are functional annotations (defaults: KEGG and GO-BP) and motifs enrichment analyses.
+Since previous analyses are cached, this will only run the analysis steps that were not conducted before, which are functional annotations (defaults: KEGG and GO-BP) and motifs enrichment analyses.

 Here are the KEGG enrichment results for ATAC-Seq (left), mRNA-Seq (middle) and both (right) from the `results/tutorial/Figures_Merged/3_Enrichment_Analysis` folder: